dominiksinsaarland/evaluating-topic-model-output/README.md

 # Re-visiting Automated Topic Model Evaluation with Large Language Models

-This repo contains code and data for our [arxiv preprint](https://aps.arxiv.org/abs/2305.12152) about assessing topic model output with Large Language Models
+This repo contains code and data for our [arxiv preprint](https://aps.arxiv.org/abs/2305.12152) about assessing topic model output with Large Language Models.

 ## Installation